etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/creating-a-new-microservice.md

         Change the password for this record, you'll need it later.
         Also, check that the user is active.

-  6. On the tab 'RX Services Access' create a new row and fill it with the following values:
+  6. In the tab 'RX Services Access' create a new row and fill it with the following values:

     | Field Name           |  Property                     |
     | ------------------- | ------------------------------ |